mystborn/GenericDataStructures/README.md

 The other files in this branch are used to generate the [documentation website](https://mystborn.github.io/GenericDataStructures/) for this repo.
-If you want to make modifications to the documentation, please do so in this repo and the changes will be pushed to the website eventually.
+If you want to make modifications to the documentation, please do so here and the changes will be pushed to the website eventually.